 The research results have just been published in the international scientific journal Cell Metabolism.

-Explore further: Injection lowers cholesterol in preliminary human trial
+Explore further: New class of drugs lowers cholesterol in first human trial